 CBD oil has gained a considerable amount of momentum in the wellness world as well as the scientific community.
-All this buzz is mainly because CBD or Cannabidiol has the potential to relieve pain, stress, and several other common ailments.

 Sadly though, the federal law prohibits the use or possession of CBD based products as it is extracted from cannabis or marijuana, a Schedule I drug.

 In the past few years, authorities have relaxed the restriction on CBD as scientific studies are confirming its medicinal properties.
 Just recently, boarding a flight with CBD oil was made a lot easier than before.
 Let us understand what these relaxations actually mean and how you can enjoy the benefits of CBD products without breaking the law.

 CBD or cannabidiol is one of the nearly 400 compounds found in the cannabis plant.
 These plants commonly known as hemp or marijuana are also the source for THC, a psychoactive compound that gets people ‘high’.
 CBD, on the other, is more famous for its therapeutic properties which relieves stress, muscle pain, anxiety, depression, sleeplessness, and so on.

 CBD Oil is a product which is easily available online or near you.
 Several companies are coming up with varied combinations of essential oils mixed with CBD extract to boost wellness.
 Using different extraction methods, manufacturers derive highly concentrated CBD from industrial hemp, which has a higher percentage of CBD than marijuana.
 This concentration is mixed with common carrier oils like coconut oil, sesame oil, and so on to be bottled for the consumers.